stonet-research/systor-confznsplusplus-artifact/README.md

 ## Building Benchmarks and ZINC

 This section provides instructions for building each of the required tools used during our study.
+Note that the benchmarks require using a custom version of fio (`tools/fio`).

 ### Build fio